total-typescript/total-typescript-book/src/015-essential-types-and-annotations/workshop.md

 ### 033 - Function Types

+`modifyUser` takes in an array of `users` and a function called `makeChange`.
+The `makeChange` function takes in a `user` and returns a modified version of that user.

-Add a type definition to the `makeChange` function.
+Add a type definition to the `makeChange` parameter in the `modifyUser` function.

 https://www.typescriptlang.org/docs/handbook/2/functions.html#function-type-expressions